megat69/ACPL/README.md

 *Notice you can place an `if` statement inside, but no other loop.*

+You can break the loop at any moment by using the `break` instruction.

 #### pause ####
 You can pause for a certain amount of time using `pause` method.